DarkRoster/daily_journal_blog/README.md

 # Daily Journal Blog

-You can init npm and use(Create heroku project).
+You can init npm and use(Create heroku project).For publish post use /compose page.

 Get start for Heroku: https://devcenter.heroku.com/articles/getting-started-with-nodejs